 Purchase Volume - represents the total dollar volume of purchase transactions made by our account holders.
 This metric excludes the dollar volume of ATM withdrawals and in 2020, excludes volume generated by certain BaaS programs where the BaaS partner earns interchange and we earn a platform fee.
 We use this metric to analyze interchange revenue, which is a key component of our financial performance.
-Purchase volume increased approximately 31% and 14% during the three and six months ended June 30, 2020, respectively, from the comparable prior year periods, in line with the increase in Gross Dollar Volume as described above.
+Purchase volume increased approximately 26% and 18% during the three and nine months ended September 30, 2020, respectively, from the comparable prior year periods, in line with the increase in Gross Dollar Volume as described above.

 Number of Cash Transfers - represents the total number of cash transfer transactions conducted by consumers, such as a point-of-sale swipe reload transaction, the purchase of a MoneyPak or an e-cash mobile remittance transaction marketed under various brand names, that we conducted through our retail distributors in a specified period.
 This metric excludes disbursements made through our Simply Paid wage disbursement platform.
 We review this metric as a measure of the size and scale of our retail cash processing network, as an indicator of customer engagement and usage of our products and services, and to analyze cash transfer revenue, which is a key component of our financial performance.
-Our cash transfers increased 11% during the three and six months ended June 30, 2020, respectively, over the prior year comparable periods primarily due to an increase in transactions and the number of third-party account programs that utilize the Green Dot Network to accept funds through our cash processing network.
+Our cash transfers increased 9% and 10% during the three and nine months ended September 30, 2020, respectively, over the prior year comparable periods primarily due to an increase in transactions driven by the number of third-party account programs that utilize the Green Dot Network to accept funds through our cash processing network.
+As discussed above, during the fourth quarter of 2020, we anticipate a modest decline in the number of cash transfers and the related revenue, as compared to the same period in 2019, as a result of the non-renewal of a reload partner arrangement.

 Number of Tax Refunds Processed - represents the total number of tax refunds processed in a specified period.
 Due to seasonality, the number of tax refunds processed is most concentrated during the first half of each year and is minimal during the second half of each year.
 We review this metric as a measure of the size and scale of our tax refund processing platform and as an indicator of customer engagement and usage of its products and services.
-The overall decrease in the number of tax refunds processed of 3% during the six months ended June 30, 2020 compared to the prior year period is primarily attributable to a shift in volume from the second quarter of 2020 to the third guarter of 2020 as a result of the extension of the tax filing deadline to July 2020.
+The overall increase in the number of tax refunds processed of 3% during the nine months ended September 30, 2020 was primarily due to an increase in refunds processed through online consumer tax filing software platforms, compared to the prior year period.